openspatial/openspatial-windows/README.md

 Step Four: Enjoy your data

 Data should now be flowing into your application once you subscribe to the appropriate events.

-Note: Pointer and Gesture events will only occur in Pointer Mode.
-Button and Pose6D events will only occur in 3D Mode.
-Pose6D events will only occur after sliding once on the ring’s slider.
-Please refer to your Nod Manual to know how to slide.

 Thank You for using Nod!